-The primary instrument for the Lynchburg College Observatory is an RC Optical Systems 20-inch (.51-meter) Truss Ritchey-Chrétien telescope, a powerful research-quality scope whose particular optical design is the same one used on every major telescope in use today (including the Hubble Space Telescope).
+The primary instrument for the University of Lynchburg Observatory is an RC Optical Systems 20-inch (.51-meter) Truss Ritchey-Chrétien telescope, a powerful research-quality scope whose particular optical design is the same one used on every major telescope in use today (including the Hubble Space Telescope).
 More information on this specific design can be found on the RC Optical Systems website.

 The Gilbert Telescope is equipped with a charge-coupled device (CCD) camera, allowing for exceptional astrophotography that can be used for research and teaching purposes.

 The telescope is connected to the College campus via Internet, allowing College faculty to conduct astronomical research in conjunction with other regional colleges and universities.